rsm-msba-25-26/vestaire-mgta452/docs/index.md

 - Our Random Forest model predicts resale price with solid accuracy and highlights brand/condition as the top predictors.

-Explore our dashboards and mdel details using the links above!
+Explore our dashboards and model details using the links above!